About semantic tags

 String

-The phone number that is associated with an individual customer record.
-A customer record may be associated with multiple phone numbers.
+The phone number that is associated with a customer.
+A customer may have more than one phone number.

 Tip